-Under the RP measures, tenants would be eligible for certain temporary relocation assistance benefits.
-While structure owners would not be responsible for eligible costs associated with the nonstructural measures, (see Appendix K- Implementation Plan for a description of eligible costs), they would be responsible for ineligible costs associated with the structure elevation, including temporary relocation costs and any costs for moving out of the eligible structure during construction of the nonstructural measure.
-The ability of lower income groups to participate in the project could be impacted by these out of pocket expenses including the costs associated with temporary relocation during structure elevation, and any additional costs that would be required in order to meet the Project eligibility criteria, (i.e., costs associated with any necessary structural repair or asbestos abatement).
+Alternative 1 - 25-year Floodplain.
+Under the NED plan measures, tenants would be eligible for certain temporary relocation assistance benefits.
+While structure owners would not be responsible for eligible costs associated with the nonstructural measures, (see Appendix K - Implementation Plan for a description of eligible costs), they would be responsible for ineligible costs associated with the structure elevation, including temporary relocation costs and any costs for moving out of the eligible structure during construction of the nonstructural measure.
+The ability of lower income groups to participate in the project could be impacted by these out of pocket expenses including the costs associated with temporary relocation during structure elevation, and any additional costs that would be required in order to meet the project eligibility criteria, (i.e., costs associated with any necessary structural repair or asbestos abatement).
 This could potentially offset, to some degree, the reduction in overall social vulnerability at least in lower income communities.